+The six-week Forensic Science pre-college program provides an introduction to the science behind crime scene and evidence analysis.
+Students enrolled in the Forensic Science program will earn 6 college credits through a class portion (4-credit) and lab portion (2-credit).
 Scientific methods are radically changing the landscape of the criminal justice system worldwide.
-Those participating in this intriguing summer program for high school students will explore the science of crime detection and become part of an actual forensic crime scene team that will gather forensic evidence from a simulated crime scene.
+Those participating in this intriguing summer program for high school students will explore the science of crime detection and become part of a forensic crime scene team that will gather forensic evidence from a simulated crime scene.
 Emphasis is placed upon understanding scientific techniques used in evaluating forensic evidence.

-Class lectures and guest speakers provide unique insights into the scientific background in forensic science.
+Class lectures and guest speakers provide unique insights into the field of forensic science.
 A variety of hands-on laboratory exercises enhance the student’s understanding of this science in an up-close and personal way.

 I walked into the program not knowing a single thing about forensic science but what I saw on CSI: Miami.
 Fortunately, after being a part of the Forensic Science program, I was able to realize that forensic science interests me and it prepared me for the workload of college courses. – Summer College Forensic Science student, 2018.

 - Discover and explore the science behind forensic science through lectures and special presentations

 - Gain a deeper understanding of how science and engineering affects the criminal justice system